lcouper/RprogrammingCourse/Week5/README.md

 # What to turn in #

-By [ ], please email me the following:
+By August, please email me <couperlisa@fhda.edu> the following:

 1) The R script you used when analyzing the dataset
 2) A brief (one page or less) write-up of your work including: